MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -MailTip
-!!!
-Exchange Server 2013

-The MailTip parameter specifies the message displayed to senders when they start drafting an email message to this mail-enabled user.
-The MailTip parameter message must be less than or equal to 250 characters.

-!!!
-Exchange Server 2016

 The MailTip parameter specifies the custom MailTip text for this recipient.
 The MailTip is shown to senders when they start drafting an email message to this recipient.
 If the value contains spaces, enclose the value in quotation marks (").

 When you add a MailTip to a recipient, two things happen: